Leader of the Pack: Twisted Sister version

-Recording

 In 1985, the heavy metal band Twisted Sister recorded a cover version of "Leader of the Pack" from the eponymous leader's perspective, where it is the female lover that was in a car accident, although, in the video, she does not die.
-The track was included on the group's fourth studio album Come Out and Play.
-It was released as the album's first single and was issued on Atlantic Records.
-The song charted at number 53 on the Billboard Hot 100 chart and reached number 47 on the UK Singles chart.
-In Canada in bubbled on the RPM Top Singles chart peaking at number 80.
-In New Zealand the single reached number 45.
+The track was included on the group's fourth studio album, Come Out and Play, and was released on Atlantic Records as the album's lead single.
+It reached number 53 on the Billboard Hot 100 chart and number 47 on the UK Singles chart.